Indianapolis area at a glance

 • Cited SB 117 despite law's limited scope

-• Consider hybrid model: tactical encrypted, dispatch open
+• Consider a hybrid model: tactical channels encrypted, dispatch open

 Hamilton County now provides a website with call information on a 5-minute delay.
 However, FOX59 found that on some calls—including "shots fired"—the address field was blank.
 Delayed, incomplete information is no substitute for real-time scanner access.